zemetia/simple-zoom-name-changer/README.md

 [name]_[kota]
 => Yoel Mountanus Sitorus_Pematangsiantar
 ```
 and then will shown like that..
-Fuckin' cool right?:V
+Fuckin' cool right?:V<br>
-I'm just too lazy dude hahaha.
+I'm just too lazy dude hahaha.<br><br>

-Oh yaa you can edit it from the script.js file
+Oh yaa you can edit it from the script.js file<br>
-edit the "data" dictionary
+edit the "data" dictionary<br>

 ```javascript
 let data = {name:"Yoel Mountanus Sitorus",